-The Board of Trustees (BOT) shall be empowered to dismiss from his/her position any Officer, Trustee, Regional Director, Regional Programming Coordinator, Premedical Trustee, Premedical Regional Director, Alumni and Resident Trustee, International Trustee, International Programming Coordinator, Immediate Past President (2006), or ED of the Association, who has failed to perform the duties of his/her position, providing that the person in question shall have the opportunity to answer the charges against him/her in writing or in person before the BOT votes on the question of dismissal.
-(2005) A vote of at least two-thirds (2/3) of the voting members of the BOT shall be necessary for such dismissal.
-(2008)
+The Board of Trustees (BOT) shall be empowered to dismiss from his/her position any Officer, Trustee, Immediate Past President, or Executive Director of the Association, who has failed to perform the duties of his/her position, providing that the person in question shall have the opportunity to answer the charges against him/her in writing or in person before the BOT votes on the question of dismissal.
+A vote of at least two-thirds (2/3) of the voting members of the BOT shall be necessary for such dismissal.

-With regard to the Regional Directors, the local AMSA chapters in the region involved shall be empowered to dismiss a Regional Director who has failed to perform his/her position, providing that the person in question be given the opportunity to answer the charges against him/her in writing or in person before a meeting of regional AMSA Chapter Presidents.
-A vote of at least two-thirds (2/3) of the AMSA Chapter Presidents shall be necessary for dismissal.
+With regard to the Regional Directors, the local AMSA chapters in the region involved shall be empowered to dismiss a Regional Director who has failed to perform his/her position, providing that the person in question be given the opportunity to answer the charges against him/her in writing or in person before a meeting of regional AMSA Chapter representatives with a quorum of two-thirds (2/3) of eligible chapters represented.
+A vote of at least two-thirds (2/3) of AMSA chapter representatives shall be necessary for dismissal.

-With regard to the Vice President for Leadership Development and the Vice President for Program Development, the Executive Board of the Action Committees shall be empowered to dismiss the Trustee if he/she has failed to perform his/her duty, providing the person in question be given one warning and then, upon further complaint, the opportunity to answer the charges against him/her in writing or in person before a meeting of the Executive Board of the Action Committees.
-A vote of at least two-thirds (2/3) of the Executive Board of the Action Committees shall be necessary for dismissal.
-(2008)
+With regard to the Vice President for Leadership Development and the Vice President for Program Development, the Executive Board of the Action Committees (ACT Exec) shall be empowered to dismiss the Trustee if he/she has failed to perform his/her duty, providing the person in question be given one warning and then, upon further complaint, the opportunity to answer the charges against him/her in writing or in person before a meeting of the ACT Exec.
+A vote of at least two-thirds (2/3) of the ACT Exec shall be necessary for dismissal.

-The Executive Board of the Action Committees shall be empowered to dismiss from his/her position any Action Committee Chair or Committee Coordinator who has failed to perform the duties of his/her position.
-The Officer in question must be given one written warning and then, upon further complaint, the opportunity to answer the charges against them in writing or in person before a meeting of the Executive Board.
-A vote of at least two-thirds (2/3) of the Executive Board shall be necessary for dismissal.
-The Executive Board shall fill vacant positions through appointment.
-(2004)
+ACT Exec shall be empowered to dismiss from his/her position any Action Committee or Team Chair, Committee Coordinator or Campaign Chair who has failed to perform the duties of his/her position.
+The Officer in question must be given one written warning and then, upon further complaint, the opportunity to answer the charges against them in writing or in person before a meeting of ACT Exec.
+A vote of at least two-thirds (2/3) of ACT Exec shall be necessary for dismissal.
+ACT Exec shall fill vacant positions through appointment.
+The Vice President of Leadership Development shall be responsible for communicating with any Action Committee or Team Chair, Committee Coordinator or Campaign Chair who has failed to perform the duties of his/her position and facilitating the dismissal process.